ChristopherJHart/nxos_interface_flap_finder/README.md

 * **--verbose** - Increases the verbosity of logging.
 Informational logs are displayed in the script's output alongside the interface flap report.
 * **--debug** - Increases the verbosity of logging.
 Debug logs are displayed in the script's output alongside the interface flap report.

+## Prerequisites

+This script requires Python version 3.8 or higher.
+Consult your operating system's package manager's manual or the Python documentation to determine how to install Python 3.8 or higher on the host where this script will run.

 ## Installation

 This script can be installed using the instructions below: